 The little round cheese snack in the red wax package that you remember from your childhood.

 We consider these to be a treat.
 These can be frozen before you leave to create a colder more refreshing snack.
 GoGoSqeeZ has them in the same twist-off pouches as the applesauce, which is a huge improvement over the tear-off tubes (which have caused many messes in our car).
 My only complaint is they have a lot of added sugar.

 Salami or Pepperoni

-We don’t eat a lot of meat, but these make a good high protein snacks or can be paired with crackers and cheese for lunch.
+We don’t eat a lot of meat, but these make good high-protein snacks or can be paired with crackers and cheese for lunch.

 Hard-boiled eggs add some variety to your available snacks.
 A good source of protein, they can also be added to an adult lunch salad.